Red Sox vs. Astros Player Props Betting Odds

-Player props can be found for Kyle Tucker and Rafael Devers, among others, when the Houston Astros host the Boston Red Sox at Minute Maid Park on Tuesday at 8:10 PM ET.
+Those looking to place a player prop bet can find odds on Kyle Tucker, Rafael Devers and others in the Houston Astros-Boston Red Sox matchup at Minute Maid Park on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!